St0iK/MagentoRemoteMediaDownloader/README.md

 -----------
 When developing Drupal sites locally, you often face a choice between broken images and taking the time to copy a snapshot of the remote files directory, which might be several gigabytes large, depending on the site.

-Stage File Proxy lets you update the database of your local development instance without having to update your files directory.
-Stage File Proxy transfers each requested file just in time when it is requested.
+Remote Media Downloader lets you update the database of your local development instance without having to update your files directory.
+Remote Media Downloader transfers each requested file just in time when it is requested.
 This is especially useful for large sites with huge numbers of files.

-If you only visit 2 pages and only need 10 remote files to serve those pages, Stage File Proxy will only transfer those 10 files.
+If you only visit 2 pages and only need 10 remote files to serve those pages, Remote Media Downloader will only transfer those 10 files.

 How to use
 -------------